This is also available in an s2m podcast with additional information and examples.

 Below are three clips from the stories2music story “The Rescue.”

-First, listen to the story excerpt with narration only.
+First, listen to the story excerpt with narration and music, but no sound effects.

 Finally, listen with narration, music and sound effects.